JunedConnect/JunedConnect/README.md

 </div>

 <h2>👨‍💻 DevOps Journey</h2>
-From the basics of BASH scripting, all the way to automating deployments in the cloud with tools like Terraform
+From BASH scripting, all the way to automating deployments in the cloud with tools like Terraform

 <div align="center">